orbs-network/lean-helix-go/spec/lean-helix-readme.md

 * `ValidateBlockConsensus(block, blockProof, prevBlockProof)`
   Validates given block against its BlockProof and its parent BlockProof _(prevBlockProof)_.
 Called as part of the **block sync** flow upon receiving a new block.
 * `StopAt(height)`
   Stops the participation in the consensus when the target height is reached.
+[Not implemented yet]
 * `OnConsensusMessage(message)` - called upon reception of a consensus message.

 ### Dependent Interfaces